5im0n/the-last-fmylife/README.md

 ### How to use

-1. Crawl and save the last fmylife stories with `npm run crawler`
+1. Retrieve (with the web crawler) and save the last fmylife stories with `npm run crawler`
 2. Then to expose the fmylife stories with a REST API run `npm start`.